doitintl/aws-help/Enabling-CUR-New-Customer.md

 # How do I enable Cost and Usage Report for my AWS Accounts?

 As a best pratice, we recommend you enable Cost and Usage Report in your AWS Accounts.
 This will ensure that you have a copy of your comprehensive AWS usage data.
-Please note though you can enable this report free of charge, you will be paying standard S3 storage rates for the bucket that holds this data.
+Though there is no additional charge for enabling this report; you will be paying standard S3 storage rates for the bucket that holds this data.

 You can use any name for the bucket, report name and prefix path.
-DoiT prefers following values.
+DoiT prefers the following values.
 If you are instructed by your DoiT contact to use specific values, please use those.

 >Bucket Name: [YOUR_COMPANY_NAME]-aws-billing (*If you get an error message stating bucket name already exists, add a "-1" suffix to the name*) <br/>
 >Report Name: aws-usage-report  <br/>